fionahiklas/mojoyster-ruby/README.md

 * The swipe/tap events update the state of the Oyster card and it's balance
 * Corrections for the amount charaged for a journey are calculated by the swipe gates
 * Balance is handled in pence rather than pounds - less mucking around with decimals, obviously can be improved with a Money class
+* You can't travel from zone 1 direct to 3, you have to pass through 2

 ### Objects